moyni77/ansible-docker-ucp/README.md

 - [lbs:vars]: A set of variables defined for all nodes in the [lbs] group.
 - [nfs:vars]: A set of variables defined for all nodes in the [nfs] group.
 - [logger:vars]: A set of variables defined for all nodes in the [logger] group.
+- [elk:vars]:  A set of variables defined for all nodes in the [elk] group.
+- [cloudbees:vars]: A set of variables defined for all nodes in the [cloudbees] group

 If you wish to configure your nodes with different specifications rather than the ones defined by the group, it is possible to declare the same variables at the node level, overriding the group value.
 For instance, you could have one of your workers with higher specifications by doing:

 ```